facebook/react-native-website/docs/new-architecture-appendix.md

 ### Using the CLI

-For the simplest and most common use cases you can use the codegen CLI.
+For the simplest and most common use cases you can use the Codegen CLI.
 Call the following command in your project directory:

 ```sh
 npx react-native codegen